capraconsulting/caprakurs-roll-your-own-k8s/README.md

 For each of the provisioned EC2 instances, use the `ssh_to_machine.sh` script to `ssh` into mthe machine and perform the following steps:

-> NOTE: Start of configuration required on ALL NODES
+> NOTE: START of configuration required on ALL NODES

 #### Prepare networking for k8s: